How does Tynwald compare?

 In the Council

-Women have also been able to stand for election to the Legislative Council since 1919, when the Constitution Act provided for four persons to be elected to the Council by the House of Keys.
+Women have been able to stand for election to the Legislative Council since 1961.
 To date, there have been 8 women elected to the Legislative Council.

 Five of these women were elected in the last two years.
 In May 2017, Jane-Poole Wilson became the first woman to be elected to the Council who had not previously served as an MHK.
 In March 2018, Mrs Poole-Wilson was re-elected, along with four other women: Tanya August-Hanson, Marlene Hendy, Kate Lord-Brennan, and Kerry Sharpe.
 At the 2018 Legislative Council election, 9 of the 15 candidates were women.